• Main page

 CBI and donation programs apply strict source-of-funds checks to comply with Anti-Money Laundering (AML) standards and international financial control norms.
 Even substantial contributions do not guarantee citizenship if the origin of capital is questionable.

-• Potential legal consequences in the investor’s country of residence.
+Consequences: Application rejection, funds may be frozen pending investigation, and potential legal consequences in the investor’s country of residence.

-• Work with legal and financial advisors specializing in investment migration.
+Prepare complete documentation: bank statements, tax returns, income confirmations.
+Work with legal and financial advisors specializing in investment migration.
+Ensure transparency in all financial transactions.

 Mistake 4: Overlooking Program Requirements for Family Members